School Required Community Service

 School required community service (Either a graduation requirement or as part of National Honor Society duties.)

-If you are at least 14 years of age and need to complete non-court-ordered community service, but are unable to commit to a 4-month, 2-hour-a-week schedule, please contact the MHS Volunteer Department by e-mailing firstname.lastname@example.org.
+If you are at least 14 years of age and need to complete non-court-ordered community service, but are unable to commit to a 4-month, 2-hour-a-week schedule, please contact the Michigan Humane Volunteer Department by e-mailing firstname.lastname@example.org.

 Please note that short-term volunteers do not work directly with the animals and must be accompanied by an adult (age 25 years and older).